sammuharem/sammuharem/README.md

 - 👀 I’m interested in finance projects and machine learning
 - 🌱 I’m currently learning machine learning and implementations of artificial implementations is both a finance and non-finance environment
 - 💞️ I’m looking to collaborate on finance-related projects
-- 📫 How to reach me message me on my profile
+- 📫 Reach me message me on my profile

 <!---
 sammuhrai/sammuhrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.